-This matter will come before the Professional Practice Committee and the Board of Regents for action as an emergency measure at the March 2013 meeting of the Board of Regents.
-A Statement of the Facts and Circumstances Which Necessitate Emergency Action is attached.
+This proposed amendment is presented to the Professional Practice Committee for recommendation and the Full Board for emergency action and adoption as a permanent rule at the June 2013 meeting of the Board of Regents.
+A Statement of Facts and Circumstances justifying the emergency action is attached.